kshep425/JKReady/README.md

-# Rabbit The Fixer
+# Foxy The Fixer
 By JKReady

 ## Description
-Help Rabbit the Fixer to restore worlds back to their good state, by changing html and css files ruined by an evildoer!
+Help Foxy the Fixer to restore worlds back to their good state, by changing html and css files ruined by an evildoer!

 Open the game here: [https://rabbit-the-fixer.herokuapp.com/](https://rabbit-the-fixer.herokuapp.com/)